 When I was in Chicago I did ask a woman in the Chicago Skeptics what the heck women do with their time.
 She said that a lot of women feel socially isolated because their husbands/boyfriends go out and leave the ladies at home.
 So much for pairing off and having lots of hot sex.
 I guess I am even more disconnected from humanity than I thought.

 It has also occurred to me that maybe I am not as smart as I thought I was, or as smart as people have been telling me.
 I don’t seem to get the hang of things at work as quickly as others.
 I have been going to a few meetups centered around board games.
 Usually I come in last.
 A few times I won at Thunderstone, and I won twice in a row in Ticket To Ride.
 (I have retired with my record intact.)
 But at just about all the others I do terribly.

 Anyway, I hope I don’t get caught in The Chasm Of Death: Let go from my job before I have enough skills in the technology that I like to get a job in it.

-Image from Memory Alpha, copyright owned by CBS, assumed allowed under Fair Use
+Image from Wikipedia, assumed allowed under Fair Use